Eupatorium altissimum: Description

 Eupatorium altissimum is a perennial herb sometimes more than 150 cm (5 feet) tall.

 Leaves and stems are covered with whitish hairs.
 Leaves are opposite on the stem and either are sessile or have very short petioles.
 They are narrow, 5–12 cm long and 8–30 mm wide.
 Leaves are lanceolate with 3 prominent veins underneath and teeth appearing only above the middle of the leaves.

 E. altissimum produces a large number of small dull white flower heads in a large flat-topped array at the top of the plant.
 Each head generally has 5 disc florets but no ray florets.

 The species is often confused with Brickellia eupatorioides (false boneset) because the flowers look similar and because both grow on limestone soils.
-However, the leaves of E. altissium are opposite with 3 prominent veins, while the leaves of B. eupatoioides are alternate with 1 prominent vein.
-Also, E. altissium flower heads consist of 5 florets, while the flower heads of B. eupatorioides have 6 to 15 florets.
+However, the leaves of E. altissimum are opposite with 3 prominent veins, while the leaves of B. eupatoioides are alternate with 1 prominent vein.
+Also, E. altissimum flower heads consist of 5 florets, while the flower heads of B. eupatorioides have 6 to 15 florets.